mafSida/green-harvest-team-project/README.md

   - Developed the 'Header' section, including the navigation structure and overall layout.
 Collaborated with the team to ensure mobile responsiveness and usability.

 - **Semen Herasymiuk**: Web Developer
-  - Implemented scroll animations across the website and provided support in various sections.
-Worked on JavaScript functionality, fixed broken code, and developed the 'Your Order' section.
+  - Fully developed the 'Your Order' section, implemented scroll animations across the website, and provided support in various sections.
+Worked on JavaScript functionality and fixed broken code.

 - **Oleksandr Kostyuchenko**: Web Developer
   - Developed the 'Hero' section.
 A high school student who demonstrated strong initiative and responsibility despite his young age.